bchnu/334s24/README.md

 2. [VS Code](https://code.visualstudio.com/).
 It is totally free and very flexible.
 You need to install an [extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) for the Rust language support.
 Extensions for coding on non-local machines (via WSL/SSH) are also available to download.

 ## Policy
-Submissions later than due date will get 0 points.
+Submissions later than the due date will get 0 points.

 ## Acknowledgement
 We thank Professor Pramod Viswanath and Xuechao Wang for developing these course projects and for sharing their repository.